kirkhamett/shopcart1/README.md

 * only total cart cost is computed, items and no. of items in cart not saved/displayed
 * best practices not followed
 * code not very optimized
+* The updated files are: shop.service.ts, shop.component.ts and shop.component.html

 ## screenshot